Computing Weighted Subset Transversals in $H$-Free Graphs: Weighted Subset Odd Cycle Transversal on -free Graphs

-In the case where the algorithm chooses two connectors $v$ and $v'$ we do as follows.
-We remove any vertex from $T$ and any neighbour of $R$ other than $v$ and $v'$.
-Let $(G',w')$ be the resulting weighted graph.
+In the case where the algorithm chooses two (non-adjacent) connectors $v$ and~$v'$ we proceed as follows.
+We remove any vertex from $T$ and any neighbour of $R$ other than $v$ and~$v'$.
+Let $(G',w')$ be the resulting weighted graph (where $w'$ is the restriction of $w$ to $V(G')$).
 We then solve {\sc Weighted Vertex Cut} in polynomial time on $G'$, $w'$ and with $v$ and $v'$ as terminals.
 Let $S$ be the output.
 We let $O=V(G')-S$.
-Note that $G[O]$ consists of two connected components, but it might contain even vertices.
-However, $G[R\cup O]$ is $T$-bipartite, and we found $O$ in polynomial time, and this is what is relevant.
+Note that $G[O]$ consists of two connected components (together with the fact that $G[R\cup \{v,v'\}]$ is $T$-bipartite, this implies that $G[R\cup O]$ is $T$-bipartite) but $G[O]$ might contain even vertices.
+However, what is relevant is that $G[R\cup O]$ is $T$-bipartite, and that we found $O$ in polynomial time.
 We remember the solution $S_T=V\setminus (R\cup O)$.
 In the end we remember from all the solutions we computed one with minimum weight as the output for Case~2.
-Note that the number of solutions is $O(n^2)\cdot O(n^2)=O(n^4)$ and we found each solution in polynomial time.
+Note that the number of solutions is ${\mathcal O}(n^2)\cdot {\mathcal O}(n^2)={\mathcal O}(n^4)$ and we found each solution in polynomial time.
 Hence, processing Case~2 takes polynomial time.

-{\bf Correctness and Running Time.} The correctness of the algorithm follows from the correctness of the two case descriptions, which describe all possible mixed solutions by Claim~1.
-Since the algorithm processes each of the two cases in polynomial time, it computes a mixed solution of minimum weight in polynomial time.
-We already deduced that computing a non-mixed solution of minimum weight takes polynomial time as well.
-Hence, the total running time of the algorithm is polynomial.
-This completes the proof of Lemma~\ref{l-3p1p2}. \end{proof}
+{\bf Correctness and Running Time.} The correctness of our algorithm follows from the correctness of Cases~1 and~2, which describe all possible mixed solutions due to Lemma~\ref{l-claim1}.
+As processing Cases~1 and~2 takes polynomial time, we compute a mixed solution of minimum weight in polynomial time.
+Computing a non-mixed solution of minimum weight takes polynomial time as deduced already.
+Hence, the running time is polynomial. \end{proof}

-We also prove that {\sc Weighted Subset Odd Cycle Transversal} is polynomial-time solvable for $P_4$-free graphs.
-The result follows immediately by an obvious adaptation of the proof of the unweighted variant.
-For completeness, we give the proof in Appendix~\ref{a-p4}. \begin{lemma} is polynomial-time solvable for $P_4$-free graphs. \end{lemma}